 Research may be presented on national, regional and local levels during the residency year.
 A manuscript of publishable quality is required prior to program completion, and submission for publication is highly encouraged.

-Advanced life support, code participation and simulation center education
+Basic life support, code participation and simulation center education

 Required learning experiences may be augmented through training at the Mayo Clinic Multidisciplinary Simulation Center.
 Simulation-based education provides a controlled or simulated environment created to imitate real-life patient care settings where learners can practice and master skills without putting patients at risk.